 From moment to moment the speaker goes between thinking that it’s better that he loves the youth alone to thinking that it would be “better” if the “world” could see his “pleasure”.
 Perhaps this could put things into perspective, make him feel more confident, or less greedy.

 Sometime all full with feasting on your sight

 And by and by clean starvèd for a look;

 Save what is had or must from you be took.

 Thus do I pine and surfeit day by day,

 Or gluttoning on all, or all away.

-In the final quatrain of ‘Sonnet 74,’ the speaker says that there are moments where he feels too full from “feasting” on the youth’s sight.
+In the final quatrain of ‘Sonnet 75,’ the speaker says that there are moments when he feels too full from “feasting” on the youth’s sight.
 He is briefly overly sated and then he is starved for the sight of the youth.
-This is made even worse by the fact that the youth is the only source that he’s able to take pleasure from.
+This is made even worse by the fact that the youth is the only source that he’s able to take pleasure.

 The poem concludes with two lines that inform the young man that the speaker is suffering due to this back and forth.
 He’s unable to stabilize himself when he’s hungry one moment and too full the next.